DaGooseYT/dagoosebox/README.md

 - Required drill bits: 5mm, 8mm, 12mm

 ## Licensing
-This repo is licensed under the GPL v3.0 license.
+This repository is licensed under the GPL v3.0 license.
 Any images in this repository are licensed under CC BY-SA 3.0.